The Internal Revenue Service provides detailed information for nonresident aliens and is your best source for tax related questions.

 After updating your information, your forms should be re-submitted as instructed.

-If you are a nonresident alien and you have not received Glacier information, please submit a request through HR Connection.
+If you are a nonresident alien and you have not received Sprintax Calculus information, please submit a request through HR Connection.

 If you are a nonresident alien (international student or worker), DO NOT complete the online W-4.
-Making changes on the online W-4 may cause an error in your tax withholdings.
-As a nonresident alien, completing Glacier will provide you with a nonresident Alien W-4 form.
+Making changes using the online W-4 may cause an error in your tax withholding.
+As a nonresident alien, completing your Sprintax profile will provide you with a nonresident alien W-4 form.

-Disclaimer: This is general information designed to assist nonresident aliens with questions about their tax status, tax return filing and the use of the GLACIER and GLACIER Tax Prep systems while they are present at The Ohio State University.
+Disclaimer: This is general information designed to assist nonresident aliens with questions about their tax status, tax return filing and the use of the Sprintax Calculus system while they are present at The Ohio State University.
 The information herein is not to be relied upon to determine your tax, your tax status or to file your tax return.
 Employees at OSU are not trained to assist with tax matters.
 It is suggested you consult with a tax professional to assist you.

 Filing Taxes in the United States